 While everyone can grasp a valuable asset obviously exists, when we start looking at how to establish the monetary value of this measured amount of public domain intellectual property, it would not be wise for it to just be assigned some arbitrary value.
 And, as people try and assess the true value of education, they will find what I did: In truth, the actual value of an education is near infinite, and accurately calculating it would be impossible due to the multitude of factors involved.
 Further, the true value varies from student to student.
 And further still, knowledge continues to grow over time, long after people graduate.

 What we can do, however, is use a very conservative minimal or base value so we don’t cheat ourselves out of the ability to account for enough of the value to completely fund the very system that is helping the students develop this Wealth in the first place.

-While people may debate the value of knowledge & education, we can all recognize that it has a minimal value.
-At the very least the value of the measured amount of knowledge & education these educational documents represent is equal to what it costs to provide the student who earned the diploma with the education.
+While people may endlessly debate the true value of knowledge & education, we can all recognize that it has a minimal value.
+At the very least the base value of the measured amounts of knowledge & education these educational documents represent is equal to what it costs to provide the student who earned the diploma with the education.

 Value = Cost

 In the realms of private intellectual property valuation, this is called a cost-based valuation method.

 For example, the current average cost for K-12 education is about $160,000.00, so in light of the example, the base value of a high school diploma is currently about $160,000.00.
 This could be broken down to about $12.5k per year, and at each grade, an official certificate could be created to make yearly accounting possible.